ChrisPHardin/FoxhoundAI/README.md

 <sub>
 _Google_

-Google Cloud JSON credentials can be generated under Service Accounts here: https://console.cloud.google.com/apis/credentials and the path is specified under the Initialize method on line 203.
+1. Google Cloud JSON credentials can be generated under Service Accounts here: https://console.cloud.google.com/apis/credentials
+2. The path of the JSON file is specified under the Initialize method on line 203.

 _Twitch_